Why Do My Labs Look Normal When I Feel Awful?

 - Being told "your labs are perfect" while you're the one living in the body those labs came from

-The single biggest shift is reading your labs against functional ranges instead of just the flagged reference range on the printout.
-That reframe alone explains symptoms that "normal" bloodwork left unexplained for years.
+Read your labs against functional targets, not just the flagged range on the printout.
+That single reframe explains symptoms that "normal" bloodwork left unexplained for years.

-This is exactly what the lab upload and interpretation feature inside the Reverse Age Method is built to do.
-You upload your labs as a PDF, JPG, PNG, or HEIC.
-The AI extracts the marker values, but you review and correct every extracted number yourself before anything is submitted, so there's no blind trust in a scanner.
-Each marker then gets flagged against functional targets, not just the conventional range your doctor's portal shows you, and every submission stays stored so you can track a number like ferritin or TSH over time instead of comparing one snapshot to nothing.
+This is what the lab upload and interpretation feature inside the Reverse Age Method is built to do.
+Upload your labs as a PDF, JPG, PNG, or HEIC.
+The AI extracts the marker values.
+You review and correct every number yourself before anything gets submitted, so nothing gets blindly trusted to a scanner.
+Each marker then gets checked against functional targets, not just the conventional range on your doctor's portal, and every submission stays stored so you can track a number like ferritin or TSH over time instead of comparing one snapshot to nothing.

-The Reverse Age Method is built on Claude, trained on 27 years of Brie Wieselman's clinical protocols and functional lab thresholds.
-It can tell you what a fasting insulin of 13 or a ferritin of 24 likely means functionally and what questions to bring back to your doctor.
-It doesn't diagnose you, order new labs, or override your doctor's treatment plan.
-It gives you the functional read your doctor's software isn't built to give you, so the conversation you have next is a more informed one.
+The Reverse Age Method is built on Claude, drawing on 27 years of Brie Wieselman's clinical protocols and functional lab thresholds.
+It can tell you what a fasting insulin of 13 or a ferritin of 24 likely means functionally, and what questions to bring back to your doctor.
+It doesn't diagnose you.
+It doesn't order new labs or override your doctor's treatment plan.
+It gives you the functional read your doctor's software isn't built to give, so the conversation you have next is sharper.

 A functional read is a starting point, not a treatment plan.
-If your labs show something outside even a wide functional range, if you have symptoms that are severe or worsening, or if you're managing a diagnosed condition already, bring the functional interpretation to a doctor or functional medicine practitioner who can order additional testing and make treatment decisions with you.
-The goal of understanding your labs functionally is to walk into that appointment with sharper questions, not to skip the appointment.
+If your labs show something outside even a wide functional range, if symptoms are severe or worsening, or if you're already managing a diagnosed condition, bring the functional interpretation to a doctor or functional medicine practitioner who can order more testing and make treatment decisions with you.
+The goal isn't to skip the appointment.
+It's to walk in with sharper questions.

 - What labs should I actually ask my doctor to run?